 Gary Strobl is a longtime Monkees collector and confidant of the group.
 Fans will remember his efforts in organizing Monkees conventions and, for a brief time in the '80s, his contributions to the publication Monkees West.

 Gary has been compiling a book on The Monkees since 1983, conducting research and amassing numerous amounts of interviews through the years.
-Strobl, in collaboration with Henry Diltz, previously announced that a deal had been signed to publish their work.
+Strobl, in collaboration with Henry Diltz and Harvey and Kenneth Kubernik, previously announced that a deal had been signed to publish their work.

 In this June 1988 interview on the Headquarters radio program, Gary speaks with hosts Paris Stachtiaris and John Di Maio about how he became a Monkees fan and reveals intricacies behind the work on his book.